London Handel Players

 London Handel Players have performed across Canada and the United States, making their New York debut at the Frick Museum in 2012 and returning to perform at Carnegie Hall in 2014.
 Concerts have included performances at Wigmore Hall, Kings Lynn Festival, Internationale Händel-Festpiele Göttingen, Varazdin Baroque Evenings, Spitalfields Festival, Newbury Spring Festival, Halle International Handel Festival, Brighton Early Music Festival, East Cork Early Music Festiva, Korcula Baroque Festival, Music and Beyond Festival in Ottawa, Tilford Bach Festival and in Spain, Ireland, Germany and Croatia.
 Committed educators at every level and holding professorships in early music at London’s Conservatoires, The London Handel Players give masterclasses and workshops to children, students and adults at every level, amateur and professional and present an annual project with schools in conjunction with the Handel House Museum and London Handel Festival.

 London Handel Players returned to tour North America and Canada in the 17/18 season finishing with a live BBC Radio 3 broadcast of their concert from the Frick Museum in New York and again in October 2018 with concerts in Pomona, Vancouver Island, Boise, Idaho and Ottawa.
-The ensemble is ensemble-in-residence at the annual London Handel Festival and 2020 and 2021 will see them perform throughout the United Kingdom, Canada and Spain, including, for the first time, taking their performances at the Tilford Bach Festival in June 2019 online.
+The ensemble is ensemble-in-residence at the annual London Handel Festival.
+The 2021 and 2022 seasons see them travel no less than three times to the United States and Canada, make their debut in Bilbao and Alicante and perform throughout the United Kingdom, including three performances at the Wigmore Hall.

 Individually, The London Handel Players pursue busy solo, directing and conducting careers and are leading professors in the field of early music at the Royal Academy of Music, Royal College of Music and the Guildhall School of Music and Drama.
 Their numerous recordings, both individually and collectively, have received high critical acclaim.
 They have recorded four discs of Handel; his two sets of trio sonatas Op.2 and Op.5, his complete works for solo violin and a disc entitled ‘Handel at Home’ which includes a flute concerto and arrangements of famous arias.
 They have also recorded Geminiani’s complete Op.1 sonatas.
 Adrian Butterfield has made the world premiere complete recordings of Leclair’s first two books of violin sonatas and Rachel Brown has recorded sonatas and concertos by CPE Bach, Quantz, Telemann and Handel.
 Recent recordings include a two-disc set of JS Bach’s flute sonatas interspersed with some flute arias from his cantatas sung by Elizabeth Cragg, Charles Daniels and Peter Harvey and a flute arrangement of one of the harpsichord concertos.